bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 git status
 ~~~

 Git tries to be helpful.
-It's worth reading these messages.
+It's worth reading the messages it outputs.
 Sometimes they will tell you exactly what to do next.

 Let's add our new file: